New Information for International Students Preparing to Travel to Canada:

-Bow Valley College does not offer on or off-campus housing.
-But we can help you find out what your options are.
-Use this list to find about homestay, rentals, and student housing at SAIT.
+Bow Valley College does not offer on or off-campus housing, however we offer a list of resources for housing options, including, homestay, rentals, and student housing at SAIT.

 Please note that Bow Valley College is not affiliated with any of these companies.
 We cannot guarantee the quality of service or accommodation.